-If you live in Florida, or you have visited Walt Disney World in the last couple of years, you will have seen how Disney has perfected the art of security into its operations by making even the visible security personnel on staff, look cool.
+If you live in Florida, or you have visited Walt Disney World in the last couple of years, you will have seen how Disney world security cameras has perfected the art of security into its operations by making even the visible security personnel on staff, look cool.
 Behind the scenes we know from our insight that Disney have invested millions of dollars to keep their guests and cast members safe.

-Whilst the rest of us don’t have the budget of Disney, we can look at how we can emulate aspects of their security plan, without great expense, in our own organisation.
+Whilst the rest of us don’t have the budget of Disney, we can look at how we can emulate aspects of their security plan, without great expense, in our own organization.
 We certainly look to do that in Shergroup – which is why our corporate color of purple is such a great alternative to the usual black, navy or beige!

 So, let’s start with the visible security teams.
-The officers wear a professional uniform with a Disney badge but the best part is their security cap.
+The officers wear a professional uniform with a Disney security uniform, Disney badge but the best part is their security cap.
 Its straight out of Top Cat.
 For those of you of a certain age you may remember Officer Dibble!
 Whilst security officers are not cartoon characters there’s something endearing and nostalgic about this particular cap.
 The consistency of uniform standard is typical Disney, not a cap, or shirt out of place.
 Shoes polished, officers polite and helpful even as you go through the airport style scanners.
 Orange County deputies (police officers) mix with the security teams at the front gates and throughout on alert should more serious risks arise.